Demystifying the Bankruptcy Process – Part Six

 Read previous articles here:

-The COVID-19 pandemic has created a lot of turmoil in every industry and every company.
-Hundreds of companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries have cited COVID-19 as a factor in their decision to commence a bankruptcy proceeding.
-According to data compiled by Bloomberg, the pandemic has battered New York City businesses, with almost 6,000 closures, a jump of about 40% in bankruptcy filings across the region, and shuttered storefronts in the business districts of all five boroughs.
+The COVID-19 pandemic created a lot of turmoil in every industry and every company.
+Hundreds of companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries cited COVID-19 as a factor in their decision to commence a bankruptcy proceeding.
+According to 2020 data compiled by Bloomberg, the pandemic battered New York City businesses, with almost 6,000 closures by late October 2020, a jump of about 40% in bankruptcy filings across the region, and shuttered storefronts in the business districts of all five boroughs.